KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/data_organization/README.md

 * Setting up your project space for an NGS workflow

-## RNA-seq Workflow
+## DNA-seq Workflow

-The workflow we will be using for our RNA-Seq analysis is provided below with a brief description of each step.
+The workflow we will be using for our DNA-Seq analysis is provided below with a brief description of each step.

 <img src=../img/rnaseq_workflow.png width=500>

 1. Quality control - Assessing quality using FastQC
 2. Quality control - Trimming and/or filtering reads (if necessary)
-3. Index the reference genome for use by STAR
+3. Index the reference genome for use by BWA
-4. Align reads to reference genome using STAR (splice-aware aligner)
+4. Align reads to reference genome using BWA
-5. Count the number of reads mapping to each gene using htseq-count
-6. Statistical analysis (count normalization, linear modeling using R-based tools)
+5. Duplicate marking
+6. Variant calling using Freebayes
+7. Variant filtering
+8. Variant annotation using Annovar

 Before we jump into any kind of bioinformatics analysis, we are going to take a moment and spend some time discussing ways in which you can get organized.